egumasa/engagement-annotation-project/docs/2_Step2_tag_spans.md

 - **Chomsky’s belief** that language is for individuals rather than groups .
 - First of all, we see no problem with **their proposal that** John take over the running of the EEC Intensive Foundation Summer School at Bentham House, especially if this arrangement is more beneficial to the Laws Faculty.
 - **I am of the opinion that** somebody is going to wake up suddenly and demand aluminum which means a demand for power.
+- They deny **the possibility of** a death wish lurking amidst the gardens of lust.
+- **My impression that** I had been hurled into a coarsu world was heightened at the beginning of each day.

+## No + noun construction

+- **No claims** can be made for more than inferential findings.
+- Without variability, **no learning** can take place.

 ## Citations